cfsmrico/trivial/README.md

 # trivial
-  Few code snippets that I've used to prepare or solve interview questions in the past
+  Few code snippets to solve some trivia.